allo-protocol/docs/pages/allo/building-on-allo.md

 | `_poolId`  | The ID of the pool, returned by either `createPool` or `createPoolWithCustomStrategy` |
 | `_amount` | The amount that the caller would like to add to the pool balance |

-One couple of other technical notes about creating a pool:
+A couple of other technical notes about funding a pool:

-While only a member or owner of a profile can create a pool associated with that profile, anyone can fund the pool once it's created.
+1. While only a member or owner of a profile can create a pool associated with that profile, anyone can fund the pool once it's created
+2. Some pools will be created and funded in a single transaction, created and then funded later, or both (created and initially funded, then funded more later)

 ## Registering a Recipient

 After a pool is created, but before allocation can begin, the allocation strategy needs a list of recipients.

-In Allo terms, recipients are people who receive funding from a pool on Allo.
-The nearest approximate term will depend on the use case you're building
+In Allo terms, recipients are people who receive funding from a pool.
+The nearest approximate term will depend on the use case you're building against:
-against: For Grants Stack, a product suite for running a Quadratic Funding grants program, the recipient is a grantee.
-For someone building an application for creating an distributing bounties, the recipients might be bounty hunters or hackers.
+For Grants Stack, a product suite for running a Quadratic Funding grants program, the recipient is a grantee.
+For someone building an application for creating and distributing bounties, the recipients might be bounty hunters or hackers.
 Recipient is meant as a general term for anyone receiving funding from a pool.